- Home

 Franchise Fee

-Franchise fees are another source of funding the village uses to deliver high quality services.
+Franchise fees are another source of funding the Village uses to deliver high-quality services.
 Franchise fees are assessed on cable and utility companies as part of a franchise agreement with the village to serve customers in its jurisdiction.
-As provided and / or required by federal and state law, a franchise agreement grants permission for the cable operator and utility provider to operate and maintain their cable system and public utilities in the village’s right-of-way.
-The franchise agreement allows cable and utility providers to use the public right-of-way to upgrade its equipment, install new lines, move its facilities by excavating and replacing streets, and bury pipes and lines.
-The franchise fee serves as compensation to the local government for industry’s use of the right-of-way.
+As provided and/or required by federal and state law, a franchise agreement grants permission for the cable operator and utility provider to operate and maintain their cable system and public utilities in the Village’s right-of-way.
+The franchise agreement allows cable and utility providers to use the public right-of-way to upgrade their equipment, install new lines, move their facilities by excavating and replacing streets, and bury pipes and lines.
+The franchise fee serves as compensation to the local government for the industry’s use of the right-of-way.

 Fee Rates

-Comcast and Xcel Energy pay franchise fees based on their current franchise agreements with the village.
-The franchise fees are calculated based on 3% (with a maximum of 5%) of the company’s gross revenues within the village.
-Comcast and Xcel Energy collect the 3% franchise fee from their Greenwood Village customer’s monthly bills, and then transfer the franchise fee payments to the village.
+Comcast and Xcel Energy pay franchise fees based on their current franchise agreements with the Village.
+The franchise fees are calculated based on 3% (with a maximum of 5%) of the company’s gross revenues within Greenwood Village.
+Comcast and Xcel Energy collect the 3% franchise fee from their Greenwood Village customers’ monthly bills, and then transfer the franchise fee payments to the city.

 Where Do Franchise Fees Go?

-Depending on the needs of the community, franchise fees can be earmarked for a dedicated service or contributed to a local government’s general revenues.
-The village collects approximately $1,450,000 in franchise fees on an annual basis that are distributed into the village’s general fund for delivery of services.
+Depending on the community's needs, franchise fees can be earmarked for a dedicated service or contributed to a local government’s general revenues.
+The Village collects approximately $1.8 million in franchise fees annually, which are distributed into the city's general fund for service delivery.